-As every site manager will know, even the strongest, heaviest belts can be ripped, torn or punctured by heavy, sharp materials falling from height or foreign objects becoming trapped.
-"Accidental damage is something that all conveyor operators have to contend with" says Rob.
+As every site manager will know, even the strongest, heaviest belts can be ripped, torn or punctured by foreign objects becoming trapped.
+"Accidental damage is something that all conveyor operators have to contend with," says van Oijen.
 "Objects get trapped and belts can be destroyed very quickly.
-Fitting low grade 'sacrificial' belts is a false economy, especially when you calculate the cost of frequently having to repair and ultimately fit replacement belts plus the cost of downtime then it really does not make economic sense".
+Fitting low grade 'sacrificial' belts is a false economy, especially when you calculate the cost of frequently having to repair and ultimately fit replacement belts plus the cost of downtime then it really does not make economic sense."
+The big secret - a super-strength 'breaker weft construction' fabric made only by Fenner Dunlop.

-When belt damage is a frequent occurrence, it is a common misconception that increasing the cover thicknesses and/or the number of plies is a solution but that is simply not the case.
-Ironically, belts that are too thick can result in other problems such as lack of troughability and steering and handling difficulties.
-All the experience and evidence points to the fact that where ripping and tearing is a problem the only effective solution is to fit a conveyor belt that has been specifically engineered for the purpose.
-Such belts can have a level of resistance against ripping and tearing and cope with the impact of heavy objects falling from a high drop height that are several times higher compared to belts that use a conventional fabric ply construction.
+It is a common misconception that increasing the cover thicknesses and/or the number of plies will solve the problem, because that is simply not the case.
+Ironically, belts that are too thick can cause other problems such as lack of troughability and steering and handling difficulties.
+All the experience and evidence points to the fact that where ripping and tearing is a problem, the only effective solution is to fit a conveyor belt that has been specifically engineered for the purpose.

+Such belts can have a level of resistance against ripping and tearing and cope with the impact of heavy material falling from height that are several times higher compared to belts that use a conventional fabric ply construction.
 However, in the shorter term, some operators are genuinely unable to afford the initially higher price normally associated with such specialist belts.